GergelyTuri/tFC-rig/Software/Serial_read/readme.md

     ```

 4. Install Arduino-cli at https://arduino.github.io/arduino-cli/0.35/installation/.
-install Arduino CLI to a directory already in your PATH or add the Arduino CLI installation path to your PATH environment variable.
+Install it in a directory already in your PATH or add the Arduino CLI installation path to your PATH environment variable.
 This ensures your system will be able to detect and use it.

 ## Usage